7 Tips on how to treat a new mum

 I wasn’t any different, of course.
 “What can surprise me now?
 I know I will not sleep, that it will be hard, that the baby will always cry, but I will handle it and one day it will pass”, you think.
 I write more on the subject in the post Things about motherhood no one tells you about.

-However, in reality, each of us are surprised by their own reactions and feelings.
+However, in reality, each of us is surprised by their own reactions and feelings.
 Suddenly you find that it’s not only about sleeping deprivation and changing nappies, but especially about the inner battle between love and madness.

 What should you do with it if your brain’s in a daze and the only thing you want to do is to lock yourself in an empty room and scream from the top of your lungs?

-I have the feeling that it would be much easier for many of us if there existed a ‘behavioural manual towards a new mother’.
-That way there would be less misunderstandings and people would have a guide on what was expected of them.
+I have the feeling that it would be much easier for many of us if there existed a ‘behavioral manual towards a new mother’.
+That way there would be fewer misunderstandings and people would have a guide on what was expected of them.

 1. Remember that a new mother is going through an extremely hard time

 I don’t think there is anything needed to be added to this point.
 Pretty clear and yet so many people tend to forget about it.
-If a mother is irritated, angry, sad, if she doesn’t answer your texts, if she doesn’t want to see anyone…. totally natural and normal.
+If a mother is irritated, angry, sad if she doesn’t answer your texts, if she doesn’t want to see anyone…. totally natural and normal.

 2. Don’t be in rush with your first visit and wait for a mum to invite you